Ozark Regional Transit giving raises this year, will need more money to sustain them, provide same service throughout Northwest Arkansas

 "If we brought ourselves even 50 cents higher than a gas station attendant, I'm confident we could stretch this through the end of December," Gardner said.
 "What happens from Jan.
 1, 2023, when it's gone?
 How do we sustain that $15.50 per hour, minimum, going into 2023?
 That is the real challenge here."

-Gardner said he lost another two employees last Friday to higher-paying jobs, one at $18.25 per hour and the other about $20 per hour.
+Gardner said he lost two more employees recently to higher-paying jobs, one at $18.25 per hour and the other at about $20 per hour.

 "Our applications coming in are slim and none," Gardner said.
 "Our employees going out, we are at one-third drivers lost right now.
 I've got people who are working doubles, 70 hours a week at this point in time, and I'm wearing them out."